-Television shows are made by people, and they’re prone to all the little foibles that people have.
+Television shows are made by people, and they’re prone to all the little foibles the rest of us have.
 Feuds that changed TV shows have been around as long as television itself, affecting the plots, characters arcs, and writing of fan-favorite shows for decades.

 Behind the scenes fights that changed TV show plots are a lot more common than you’d think.
-While the cast and crew may seem jolly in the bloopers section of a Season 1 DVD, they may be a whole less friendly come Season 6.
+While the cast and crew may seem jolly in the bloopers from Season 1, they may be a lot less friendly come Season 6.

-Cast members, crew, directors, producers, and more all come together to create one product, and there’s bound to be some butting of heads.
+Cast members, crew, directors, producers, and more all come together to create one product, and that's bound to lead to some head-butting.
 The ways feuds impact shows can vary.
 Television series that made changes because of actor feuds happen all the time, and the media may not even notice it.
 Sometimes a feud can get a bad premise passed, sometimes it can make an awesome television duo split, sometimes it can make an actor leave, and sometimes it can end a series altogether.

-Here are the most notable times behind the scenes feuds changed the creative direction of a show.
+Here are some of the most notable times behind-the-scenes feuds changed the creative direction of a show.

-If it wasn't for some criticism between friends, Game of Thrones might not have ever gotten past its pilot episode.
-The first pilot of the incredibly popular book adaptation was apparently so terribly paced and written that W.B.
-Weiss and David Benioff's personal friends begged them to throw the episode away and reshoot the whole thing.
+If it wasn't for some criticism between friends, Game Of Thrones might never have made it to air.
+The original pilot (which featured different cast members) was reportedly so terrible that screenwriter friends of showrunners D.B.
+Weiss and David Benioff begged them to throw the episode away and reshoot the whole thing.